 Asphalt Shingles have been the most popular roofing material for many decades because they are affordable, easy to install, and visually appealing.
 They are either made of fiberglass or an organic material covered in asphalt.
 The top coating that makes shingles look so good is made from a mixture of quartz, mica, slate, ceramic, and schist.
 The back is covered with sand and talc or mica to keep the shingles from sticking to each other.
 The best thing about asphalt shingles is that they are available in different styles and colors so you can customize your house to your taste.
 You will notice that asphalt shingles have a dark tone because of the color of surface granules, but they will be consistent with other houses in the neighborhood.

-Differences between Metal Roofing and Asphalt Shingle
+Differences between Metal Roofing and Asphalt Shingles

 Installation